-Morocco's Five-Year Plan regards efforts to meet the shortage of trained bersonnel as mandatory even if that causes a burden on public resources because:
+Morocco's Five-Year Plan regards efforts to meet the shortage of trained personnel as mandatory even if that causes a burden on public resources because:

-"this effort is an indispensable prerequisite if the next generation is to advance as far along the way of progress as Morocco intends." $\frac{m{eff}}{2}$
+"this effort is an indispensable prerequisite if the next generation is to advance as far along the way of progress as Morocco intends."4/

-11. While recognizing the development of their human resources as an invectment in economic terms, many plans express belief in the desirability of such develoment for its own sake.
+11. While recognizing the development of their human resources as an investment in economic terms, many plans express belief in the desirability of such development for its own sake.

-12. Some planning commissions have a member responsible for the social aspects ... development (e.g., the Philippines).
+12. Some planning commissions have a member responsible for the social aspects of development (e.g., the Philippines).
 A few plans discuss the inter-action between specific economic and social measures.

-15. A few plans also touch upon the machinery of co-ordination in general, but all with specific reference to children's needs.
-Cutside the work of the planning commissions, however, some countries have a National Council of the Child or similar body.
+13. A few plans also touch upon the machinery of co-ordination in general, but not with specific reference to children's needs.
+Outside the work of the planning commissions, however, some countries have a National Council of the Child or similar body.
 This is frequently a combination of governmental and non-governmental agencies with the power to make recommendations on policy to the Government, but their effectiveness varies.

 14. Various ministries of government are naturally concerned with children within their functional responsibilities.
 This applies particularly to education, followed in importance by health and social welfare.
 In few countries does there appear to be interdepartmental machinery for the planning of co-ordinated action to deal with programmes that require work by more than one ministry.
-In the experience of UNCEP, it appears to be more difficult for countries to bring forward programmes which require the collaboration of several departments than those which may be carried out within one ministry.
-This is a natural and universal problem that has its parallel at the international level also.
+In the experience of UNICEF, it appears to be more difficult for countries to bring forward programmes which

-3/ Western Region of Nigeria, Mestern Region Development Plan 1960-65.
+3/ Western Region of Nigeria, Western Region Development Plan 1960-65.
 (Sessional paper No. 17 of the Regional Legislature of 1959), p.8.